eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-06_ned-is-about-to-join-blockshow-europe-hope-someone-is-there-to-keep-us-posted.md

 - - -

-This page is synchronized from the post: [Ned is about to join BlockShow Europe ...
-Hope someone is there to keep us posted](https://steemit.com/@deanliu/ned-is-about-to-join-blockshow-europe-hope-someone-is-there-to-keep-us-posted)
+This page is synchronized from the post: ['Ned is about to join BlockShow Europe ...
+Hope someone is there to keep us posted'](https://steemit.com/@deanliu/ned-is-about-to-join-blockshow-europe-hope-someone-is-there-to-keep-us-posted)